Neoteroi/BlackSheep-Docs/docs/middlewares.md

 ```

-In this example, the following data would be printed to console:
+In this example, the following data would be printed to the console:
 ```
 middleware one: A
 middleware two: C